clubcapra/takin/README.md

 # Takin
  Capra-Takin is a ROS-based solution for managing and operating Club Capra's rescue robot.

-# Takin
- Capra-Takin is a ROS-based solution for managing and operating Club Capra's rescue robot.

 # Usage

 Must have these packages downloaded in ros environment to run capra_camera_3d executable :